amandoescoding/Project-ERJ/README.md

 # X-Plane-11-Embraer-ERJ135-Freeware

-An Embraer ERJ135 for the X Plane Community
+A Freeware Embraer ERJ135 for X Plane 11.